rowanmanning/rowanmanning.com/content/weeknotes/1/index.md

 tags: ["Games", "Renting", "Films"]
 highlight: "blue"
 description: "A week without running water, finding a new favourite board game, and two Christmas films which don't compare to The Princess Switch."
+resources:
+  - src: "minecraft-build.jpg"
+    title: "Several skyscrapers, a pub, and some terraced houses built in Minecraft"
 ---

 Hello :wave: I'm going to try publishing weeknotes.